 The application deadline is December 1 (Fall admission only).

 Excellent job prospects await our higher education program graduates.
 The U.S. Bureau of Labor Statistics projects a 19 percent increase in education administrator employment through 2020.
-Moreover, the median annual wage of entry-level postsecondary education administrators in 2010 totaled $83,710.
 The growth in this field is primarily due to increased enrollment in postsecondary schools.
-A large number of postsecondary education administrators are expected to retire between 2010 and 2020, which will present many opportunities for young graduates entering the field.
+A large number of postsecondary education administrators are expected to retire between 2010 and 2020, which will present many opportunities for graduates entering the field and mid-level professionals aiming to advance their career.
+According to the Chronicle of Higher Education Salary Survey, the median annual wage of postsecondary education administrators in 2014-2015 totaled $137,484 for top-level administrators, $56,716 for mid-level professionals, and $40.391 for entry-level professionals.

-With a degree in higher education, you will be prepared to take lead roles in areas such as student loans and admissions, student services, and student development.
+With a degree in higher education, you will be prepared to take lead roles in areas such as student services, student development, administration, and higher education or public policy research.
 You will also be qualified to work in education-related businesses including consulting and education marketing companies.